dan-chui/banksie-loans/README.md

 https://github.com/dan-chui/banksie-loans.git
 ```

-Then use the Windows Terminal: cd titans-advisory
+Then use the Windows Terminal: cd banksie-loans

 **Install dependencies:**